 I recently got a Lenovo ThinkPad P14s Gen 6 with the AMD Ryzen AI 9 HX PRO 370 and 56GB of LPDDR5x RAM.
-I wanted to see what I could actually run on it for local LLM inference, and it turns out the answer is “quite a lot” if you know how to get around a couple of gotchas with the AMD iGPU memory model.
+I wanted to see what I could actually run on it for local LLM inference, and it turns out you can run pretty large models if you know how to get around a couple of gotchas with the AMD iGPU memory model.

-The short version: I’m running Qwen3.5-35B-A3B (a 35 billion parameter MoE model) at about 14-16 tokens/second generation and 80-126 tok/s prompt processing, served as an OpenAI-compatible API accessible from other machines on my network.
+The short version: I’m running Qwen3.5-35B-A3B (a 35 billion parameter MoE model) and Gemma-4-26B-A4B (26B, also MoE) locally, served as an OpenAI-compatible API accessible from other machines on my network.
 No discrete GPU required.
+I’ve since put them to work on a real batch classification task (triaging ~4000 GitHub issues for the MicroPython project) and compared their output quality against Claude Sonnet.

 The Hardware